Resident Evil 2 (2019 video game): Release

 Before the game came out, a demo known as the 1-Shot Demo was released on January 11, 2019.
 The demo was released on all major platforms and had a hard time limit of 30 minutes, ending after the timer ran out.
 The demo sees the player in the beginning stages of the game as Leon Kennedy and ends with a cinematic trailer promoting the full release.
 The 1-Shot Demo received over 4.7 million downloads worldwide.
 Although players criticized the 30 minute timer, the same demo would eventually be released as the R.P.D.
 Demo without the timer (and a Nemesis easter egg to promote the upcoming Resident Evil 3 remake).

 Resident Evil 2 was released on PlayStation 4, Windows, and Xbox One worldwide on January 25, 2019.
 It supports enhancements on the PlayStation 4 Pro and Xbox One X, offering either 4K resolution or 60 frames per second.
 A collector's edition was made available for the console versions, featuring extras such as a Leon S. Kennedy figurine, a hardcover art book, a R.P.D. renovation poster, and a digital soundtrack.

 On December 12, 2019, a final update was introduced to the Resident Evil 2 remake where the protagonist of Resident Evil 3, Jill Valentine, has written a letter to Kendo.
 This letter can be found at Kendo's gun shop right after Leon and Ada escape from the police station.
 Reading this letter also unlocks an achievement called "Chasing Jill".

-Versions for PlayStation 5 and Xbox Series X/S were announced on March 2, 2022, and released digitally on June 13, 2022 alongside upgrades for Resident Evil 7: Biohazard (2017) and Resident Evil 3 (2020).
+Versions for PlayStation 5 and Xbox Series X/S were announced on March 2, 2022, and released digitally on June 13, 2022, alongside upgrades for Resident Evil 7: Biohazard (2017) and Resident Evil 3 (2020).
 These versions include visual enhancements including ray-tracing and high-framerate modes, with the PlayStation 5 version supporting haptic feedback and adaptive triggers.
 Owners on PlayStation 4 and Xbox One can upgrade free, and a free upgrade patch for the Windows version was released simultaneously.
 A version for Amazon Luna was announced on May 26, 2022, and was subsequently released on June 9, 2022.
 A Nintendo Switch cloud version was released on November 11, 2022.
 Versions for iOS, iPadOS, and macOS were released on December 10, 2024.

-A spin-off game for arcade systems, Resident Evil 2: Dead Shot, was announced by Bandai Namco in 2025.